drhsqlite/fossil-mirror/www/gitusers.md

 In this way, the combination of working tree and stash replaces the need for Git’s index feature.

-This also solves a philosophical problem with `git commit -p`: how can you test that a split commit doesn’t break anything if you do it as part of the commit action?
-Git’s lack of an autosync feature means you can commit locally and then rewrite history if the commit doesn’t work out, but we’d rather make changes only to the working directory, test the changes there, and only commit once we’re sure it’s right.

-This also explains why we don’t have anything like `git rebase -i` to split an existing commit: in Fossil, commits are *commitments,* not something you’re allowed to go back and rewrite later.

-If someone does [contribute][ctrb] a commit splitting feature to Fossil, we’d expect it to be an interactive form of
-[`fossil stash apply`][stash], rather than follow Git’s ill-considered design leads.

-Until then, there’s the third-party tool [`fnc`][fnc] and [its interactive `stash` command][fncsta].
+We believe we know how to do commit splitting in a way compatible with the Fossil philosophy, without following Git’s ill-considered design leads.
+It amounts to automating the above process through an interactive variant of [`fossil stash apply`][stash], as currently prototyped in the third-party tool [`fnc`][fnc] and [its interactive `stash` command][fncsta].
+We merely await someone’s [contribution][ctrb] of this feature into Fossil proper.

 [ctrb]:      https://fossil-scm.org/fossil/doc/trunk/www/contribute.wiki
 [fnc]:       https://fnc.bsdbox.org/